Flipping houses can be a great “side hustle” or even a full-time job, but it’s not easy.

 - The basic principle of flipping is to buy a property, and convince someone to pay more for it in the shortest time possible.

 - The most advanced flippers sell property between exchange and completion.
 Essentially, they only ever need to cough up a five per cent deposit.
 If they can buy a house for £1million and sell it to somebody else for £1.2million before completion, they quadruple their £50,000 outlay.
 Ingenious, right?
 No, not really.

-- Trying to make a flip on a property that will most likely appeal to a niche market could cost you.
-Try to flip properties that will appeal to the mass.
-As in, nothing too abstract and requires an acquired taste.
-Those types of properties usually take longer to sell as the market is much smaller.
-To mitigate the risk, investors have to know their markets well enough to be sure they’re investing in a property other local buyers will want.
+- Trying to make a flip on a property that will most likely appeal to a niche market could cost you deeply.
+As said, try to flip properties that will appeal to the mass.

 - Most properties that hold a potential flipping quality are found at auctions.
 Why?
 Because a lot of repossessed houses get sold at auctions.
 Mortgage lenders don’t have the time or patience to try and profit from selling properties- they just want their money back as quickly as possible.
 Additionally, people want quick sales at auctions, so they’re willing to accept low offers.

-- Know your local market, so you know a good deal when you see one.
+- Know your local market, so you can spot a good deal.
 Keep an eye on your local estate agents activity, the Lord knows they’re not the best trained monkeys.
 You could find a property which has been undervalued by a sleepy agent.

-- Make no mistake, flipping is considerably risky.
+- Make no mistake, flipping can be considerably high risk.
 Like all risks, the more you lay down, the more you could potentially profit…or lose.

 Are you looking into flipping properties, or an experienced flipper?
 If so, I’d love to hear your thoughts…